DAVINTLAB/Peakvis/README.md

 ```
 python server.py
 ```
-- There is a chance you need to use the python3 command instead of python
+- There is a chance you need to use the python3 command instead of python.
 - After that, the application will then be available at the following address: http://127.0.0.1:5000/
-- Write the name of your data and video file in the indicated textboxes
+- Write the name of your data and video file in the indicated textboxes.
-- By default, the demo files are already configured, but you can change them just by rewriting
+- By default, the demo files are already configured, but you can change them just by rewriting.
-- **Both of the file names must contain the file type in the end (.json and .mp4, for example)**
+- **Both of the file names must contain the file type in the end (.json and .mp4, for example).**
 - Click the Submit button and wait.
-The application must generate all the visualization elements
+The application must generate all the visualization elements.

 ![alt text](https://media.discordapp.net/attachments/830590281966682193/842879502915731486/submit.png)